 They go to the Researchers and Doctors who wish to research Miracle Fruit.

-We support local cancer sufferers in our Community and occasionally sell berries at local markets.
+We also support local cancer sufferers in our Community when our fruit is in season.

 Where can I buy a Miracle Fruit plant?

 Check out our Facebook Community Page Miracle Berries Australia, which lists nurseries around Australia who sell Miracle Fruit Plants.